client-engineering-devops/gitops-workshop-guide/sterling/Scenarios.md

 # Input your github username when prompted for Username
 # Input the Github Token that you had created earlier when prompted for Password
 ```
-Sync the changes in Argo  via the `service` argo application
+Sync the changes in Argo  via the `ibm-sfg-b2bi-prod` argo application

 Argocd will detect these changes and create a new pod with the latest version.